Get a Complete Pour-over Coffee Setup for under $100!

 Now the the global Covid-19 epidemic, and the subsequent quarantine, getting the awesome coffee we’re used to, is much harder and potentially dangerous.
 But it doesn’t have to be like that—if your automatic coffee machine is bumming you out, and with espresso hard to prepare correctly and worse, the machines are spendy.
-Consider a pour-over coffee setup.
+Here’s a list to help you get get a complete pour-over coffee setup for under $100.

 Getting a decent pour-over coffee brewing set-up from scratch can be spendy if you go with the top of the line brands like Hario, Kalita, Baratza, etc. But there are options to fit the frugal budget, that quite frankly, will produce an excellent cup of pour-over coffee.
 So check this article for a list and links to the gear you need for an affordable pour-over coffee setup.